-. . . embrace and execute continuous improvement processes (CIP) as a respected and trusted specifications leader in the construction documents industry, preparing world-class science-based specifications for licensed professionals, and recognized for a distinctive approach that delivers outstanding results for clients, communities, and our environment.
+. . . embrace and execute continuous improvement processes (CIP) as a respected and trusted specifications leader in the construction documents industry, preparing world-class science-based specifications for building design professionals, and recognized for a distinctive approach that delivers outstanding results for clients, communities, and our environment.

 Our services are devoted to you, our direct client: what you need and want, what lies in your best interest, what serves your purposes.
 Scientext™ will never forget that, will always listen carefully and respond with thoughtfulness, and ensure that the documents delivered express and support the excellence of your designs.

 Demonstrate leadership by championing cutting edge, evidence-based materials and methods consistent with current trends and best practices.

 Scientext™ recognizes the social value of beauty in the built environment and respects the artistic effort it takes to do architecture, engineering, and other design work well.
 All work is confidential and protected.